 Low testosterone is a fairly common issue as men age.
 Men who are experiencing low testosterone, or “low T,” often have elevated levels of the hormone estrogen.
 One potential way to remedy this excess is to try an estrogen-blocking diet, which can be a natural complement to low T medications.

 One of the best ways to block estrogen is by eating cruciferous vegetables.
 This type of food has a high level of phytochemicals and works to block estrogen production.
-Cruciferous vegetables can be cooked in a number of ways, and some of them, including broccoli and cauliflower, can taste good raw.
+Cruciferous vegetables can be cooked in a number of ways, and some of them, including broccoli and cauliflower, taste good raw.